gitpod-io/retired-gatsby-website/src/docs/46_Prebuilds.md

     addLabel: prebuilt-in-gitpod-or-any-other-label
 ```

-**Note**: This is very much a beta-feature and not neccesarily reliable.
+**Note**: This is very much a beta-feature and not necessarily reliable.
 If a label has been added to a PR, a prebuild exists.
 But sometimes a label may not be added even though the workspace was prebuilt.